LINBIT/linstor-api-py/README.md

 creates/deletes the backing LVM/ZFS volumes.
 It automatically places the backing LVM/ZFS volumes among the participating machines.

+# Online API documentation
+A rendered html documentation for the LINSTOR Python API can be found [here](https://linbit.github.io/linstor-api-py/).

 # Using Linstor
 Please read the user-guide provided at [docs.linbit.com](https://docs.linbit.com).